rappasoft/laravel-livewire-tables/docs/rows/clickable-rows.md

 ## Working with `wire:click` on rows

-You can add the row-level livewire clicks by utilising the following method.
+You can add the row-level Livewire clicks by utilizing the following method.

 ```php
 public function getTableRowWireClick($row): ?string